What is Agile?

 Be careful!
 Velocity should not be seen as a promise, a target or a management metric; it is meant as a guide for the team to limit the amount of work they are saying they will complete in each iteration.

-A chance for the team to show-off what they have produced and gives the business an opportunity to see new functionality.
+A chance for the team to show-off what they have produced and get feedback from stakeholders and interested parties.
+This feedback feeds into the Product Backlog to help plan the next Sprint.

 Note: this is a demonstration, not a training session.